Buff-breasted buttonquail: Conservation status

+A series of targeted surveys for this species from 2018-2022 failed to find any individuals despite locating four other species of buttonquail within the region, suggesting that some reports of buff-breasted buttonquail since the 1920s may be misidentifications of related taxa.

+T. olivii has been listed as Critically Endangered by the IUCN Red List and the Australian EPBC Act.

 Behaviour

 Very few people see the buff-breasted buttonquail due to its tiny range and inconspicuous disposition.
-They usually walk or run in areas where they are well camouflaged, almost never leaving the ground except when absolutely necessary.
+The buttonquail usually walk or run in areas where they are well camouflaged, almost never leaving the ground except when absolutely necessary.
 They are usually sedentary, but local movements have been recorded, probably in response to seasonal habitat changes.

 Diet

-Details of their diet are little known, but (like most buttonquail) they probably live off of insects and seeds, with sand used as a digestion aid.
+Details of their diet are little known, but (like most buttonquail) they probably eat insects and seeds, with sand used as a digestion aid.

 Breeding

 These birds are known to be solitary breeders.
 The breeding season is January through March.
 The nest is a shallow depression with a dome of grasses and a side entrance, which itself is lined with grasses and leaves.
 Usually the nest site is well obscured behind grasses, low scrubs or tussock.
 Two to four round eggs (usually 3) are laid.
 The eggs are whitish and speckled with chestnut, bluish-gray or black.
 The incubation period is unknown, but the male is thought to assume all incubation and chick-care activities.
 The young are precocial and nidifugous.